Keyshot Pro • Cinema 4D

 Creating Compelling Presentations

-As part of the MFA (Manufactured for Amazon) program, we regularly pitch ideas to Amazon that they sell as accessories for their subsidiary's products.
-These companies include Blink, Ring, Eero, Amazon Echo, and Amazon Fire devices.
+In my current position, I regularly pitch new products to our retail clients.
 We engage in weekly rapid design sprints that end with a concept and a set of renderings that I build into a pitch deck describing the benefits and features of our concept.
 Many of these products move forward and my team then develops them for mass production.

 Understanding • Collaboration